khanlou/Meridian/Documentation/13 - Error Renderers.md

 With the example, if you go anywhere other than a child of `/api`, you will get the `BasicErrorRenderer`.
 That will simply render the localized description of the error as a string.
 If you're in the `/api` subdirectory (or any child) it'll use the `JSONErrorRenderer`, and show a JSON-parseable error.

 `BasicErrorRenderer` and `JSONErrorRenderer` are the two error renderers that Meridian ships with.
-It is likely that you'll want to write your own error renderers, either to match the html style of your site, or to customize the output of the JSON.
+It's likely that you'll want to write your own error renderers, either to match the HTML style of your site, or to customize the output of the JSON.

-To create a new error renderer, you need to conform to a protocol with only one method:
+To create a new error renderer, you need to conform to the `ErrorRenderer` protocol:

     protocol ErrorRenderer {